Polystyrene and Single-Use Plastics Regulations

 What items are considered compostable?

 Coronado’s ordinance defines compostable items as those that can be broken down into usable compost in a safe and timely manner and be accepted as organic waste by the City’s waste hauler.
 The City of Coronado contracts waste hauling services with EDCO.
-Information on what can be accepted into their organics waste recycling (green bin) program has been provided by EDCO, and the following materials are acceptable: unfinished 100% wood utensils, chopsticks, and stirrers; paper and cardboard food ware plates and containers (non-waxed); and, plain brown paper bags (non-waxed).
-Helpful information from EDCO for both residents and businesses can be found in the Helpful Documents on the right side of this page.
+Information on what can be accepted into their organics waste recycling (green bin) program has been provided by EDCO and can be found in the Product Guide for Food Service and Retail.
+Additional information from EDCO for both residents and businesses can be found in the Helpful Documents on the right side of this page.

 What are the rules for City facilities and City Affiliated events?

 The same rules that apply to food service providers and retail establishments apply at City facilities as well, including our public buildings, parks, and beaches, events that are sponsored by the City or any of its departments, and any facilities leased from the City.
-Additionally, single use plastic bottles beverages of one (1) liter or less in size are prohibited from distribution at City facilities and City events.
-City funds may not be used to purchase any food ware, food ware accessories, or bottled beverages that do not comply with the Polystyrene and Single Use Plastics ordinance.
+Additionally, single-use plastic bottled beverages of one (1) liter or less in size are prohibited from distribution at City facilities and City events.
+City funds may not be used to purchase any food ware, food ware accessories, or bottled beverages that do not comply with the Polystyrene and Single-Use Plastics Regulations.

 How can residents and visitors help?